NN Future Matters Scholarship

 So, are you the first within your family to study at a university?
 Do you need financial support for your studies?
 Are you from one of the selected countries and planning to do your master’s in the Netherlands?
-And are you studying in the field of finance, risk management, economics, data science and entrepreneurship?
+And are you studying in the field of finance, risk management, economics, data science, entrepreneurship or IT?
 Then make sure to apply for the NN Future Matters Scholarship programme.

 How to apply

-- The master’s degree programme is a full-time programme in the field of finance, risk management, economics, data science or entrepreneurship at one of the participating Dutch research universities.
+- The master’s degree programme is a full-time programme in the field of finance, risk management, economics, data science, entrepreneurship or IT at one of the participating Dutch research universities.